notdev17/central/time/index.md

 ## **Discussion Summary Part B:**

-&nbsp;&nbsp;&nbsp We set this meeting to finish the user stories assignment and also talk about what features we need to still complete for our
+&nbsp;&nbsp;&nbsp; We set this meeting to finish the user stories assignment and also talk about what features we need to still complete for our
-&nbsp;&nbsp;&nbsp website.
+&nbsp;&nbsp;&nbsp; website.
 We came up with a couple of user stories and attached some business rules to them.
 We went over what we would bring to next meeting for paper prototyping.
-&nbsp;&nbsp;&nbsp We also started a task matrix for the next week in order to track duties and split them amongst ourselves as well.
+&nbsp;&nbsp;&nbsp; We also started a task matrix for the next week in order to track duties and split them amongst ourselves as well.
 The rest of the meeting was discussing what
-&nbsp;&nbsp;&nbsp our next meetings agenda would be and who would be the facilitator (Daylen) and minute-taker (Michelle).
+&nbsp;&nbsp;&nbsp; our next meetings agenda would be and who would be the facilitator (Daylen) and minute-taker (Michelle).